The Man from Tallahassee: On the Island

 Outside the Others' compound, Locke, Sayid Jarrah (Naveen Andrews), Kate Austen (Evangeline Lilly) and Danielle Rousseau (Mira Furlan) are shocked to see Jack Shephard (Matthew Fox) interacting familiarly with the Others, and Kate insists that the Others have done something to him.

 As Rousseau slips away, they sneak into the compound.
 Kate enters Jack's house and despite her insistence that she will not leave without him, he refuses to go.
 The door bursts open and two armed Others apprehend her, bringing along a struggling Sayid.

 Meanwhile, Locke enters the house of Ben Linus (Michael Emerson).
 Locke wakes Ben and threatens him, demanding he reveal the location of the submarine.
 They are interrupted — first by Ben's teenage daughter Alex (Tania Raymonde), whom Locke grabs and hides with in the closet, and then by Tom (M. C. Gainey) and an unseen Richard Alpert (Nestor Carbonell), who tells Ben that they captured Kate and Sayid trying to rescue Jack.
 Ben tells Tom to separate the two and interrogate them, and instructs Richard to bring him "the man from Tallahassee."
 After the two leave, Locke asks Alex to get Sayid's pack, and Ben concludes he is doing so to destroy the Others' submarine.

 Jack visits the imprisoned Kate to tell her that he made a deal with the Others to let him go home.
 Alex gets Sayid's pack from him.
 As she leads Locke to the submarine — not knowing her mother is watching her from the bushes — Alex tells Locke that Ben is manipulating him, because he manipulates everyone.
-After Jack confronts Ben, demanding his friends be released after he leaves the island, Jack and Juliet Burke (Elizabeth Mitchell) are escorted to the dock.
+Afterwards Jack visits Ben, asking that his friends be released after he leaves the island.
+Ben agrees to let them go after Jack and Juliet have left, but knowing that Locke is going to blow up the submarine.
+Jack and Juliet Burke (Elizabeth Mitchell) are escorted to the dock.
 They run into Locke as he is walking back up the dock.
 Jack asks what he's doing there; Locke simply replies "I'm sorry" as the submarine explodes behind him.

 Later, Locke is locked in a room in the DHARMA barracks.
 Ben and Richard open the door, and Locke reveals that he knows Ben wanted him to blow up the sub.
 Ben reveals that he wanted to find a way to keep Jack from leaving the island, but did not know how to; Locke had solved this problem.
 Ben and Richard lead Locke down a hallway, and Ben tells him that, for whatever reason, Locke is "in communion" with the island, and that makes him "very, very important."
 Ben then takes Locke to a room where Cooper is being held captive.